-Skeletal Muscle Contractility
+Skeletal Muscle Contractility Program

-Tirasemtiv is the lead drug candidate from this program, and is in Phase II clinical development.
-Cytokinetics holds the rights to tirasemtiv.
-We are also developing another drug candidate from this program, CK-2127107, which is being evaluated in Phase I clinical trials in collaboration with Astellas for potential indications associated with muscle weakness.
+Tirasemtiv is the lead drug candidate from this program, and is the subject of a Phase II clinical program.
+Cytokinetics holds the exclusive rights to tirasemtiv.
+We are also developing another drug candidate from this program, CK-2127107, which is being evaluated in Phase I clinical trials in collaboration with Astellas Pharma Inc. ("Astellas") for potential non-neuromuscular indications associated with muscle weakness.
 Tirasemtiv and CK-2127107 are structurally distinct and selective small molecules that activate the fast skeletal muscle troponin complex in the sarcomere by increasing its sensitivity to calcium, leading to an increase in skeletal muscle contractility.
+Each of tirasemtiv and CK-2127107 has demonstrated pharmacological activity in preclinical models and tirasemtiv has demonstrated evidence of potentially clinically relevant pharmacodynamic effects in humans.
 We are evaluating potential indications for which tirasemtiv and CK-2127107 may be useful.